jeremiah-shaulov/office_spirit_mysql/README.md

 ```
 `MySession.conn()` returns the connection object (`MyConn`) immediately, but actual connection will be established on first SQL query.

 With `true` second argument, always new connection is returned.
-Otherwise, if there's already a connection to the same DSN in this session, it will be picked up.
+Otherwise, if there's already an active connection to the same DSN in this session, it will be picked up.

 ```ts
 // To download and run this example: